petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="Scale20a"/>
 ### Describe an imaginary design project^20a

-Break the project down into parts and estimate them separately.
-Remember that designers always guess too optimistic.
-Reality is that everything designers do, takes more time than planned.
-On the other hand, if you would count all the time that they **want**, you’ll never get to a competing quote.
+Take five minutes to select an imaginary design project.
+Break it down into parts and make an estimate for each one.
+Remember that designers always tend to guess too optimistic.
+Reality is that designers want to more time than planned, you would never get to a competing quote.
 Where is the realistic balance?

-Then assemble the parts back into a total estimate for the projects, still showing hours and costs for the individual parts.
-Try to find out how close or far-off that total is from projects by other designers.
-And verify with your customer, if that amount is according to the budget.
+Then assemble the parts back into a combined estimate for the project, still showing hours and costs for the individual parts.
+Try to find out how close or far-off that total is from projects that other designers did.
+And verify with a potential customer, how realistic your amount would be.

 **The fixed budget for this imaginary project is €2.000**

-What can you do for that?
+What can you do for that amount?
 And would you take the risk?
-Iterate if your amount is too different.
+Iterate if your amount is too far off.
 Experience that making a competing project estimate and planning is a design process in itself. **3 hours**

 ~~~
 box = mainBox.newInfo()
 ~~~
 ### Challenge
-The challenge of this exercise is to make a mental model of what a project could be like, an more important, how parts of a project behave and interact.
+The challenge of this exercise is to make a mental model of what a project could be like, an more importantly, how separate parts of a project behave and interact.

-### Hints
-* The most common mistake is to think that quotes can only be made if all information is available.
-That will never happen, so you have to dig into your experience with similar projects.
-What happened there – good or bad – is valuable information.

-These hints are by no means a boundary.
-But they help to focus on what the essential parts of this exercise are.
-Too many unknowns in the process will slow it down.

-### Feedback
-No design process can be validating itself.
-There is always a purpose, even if it is deliberately left undefined.
-Ask others for feedback and think beforehand what questions you should ask.
-Instead of asking “Do you like it?”, you probably get more feedback with “How realistic is the division in parts for this project?” and “What could go wrong in such a model?”.

 ~~~
 # ----------------------------------------